harshangcr7/dbt-databricks-project/README.md

 ## Layer Details

 ### Bronze
-- Raw ingestion of CSV data into Databricks
+- Raw ingestion of data from Databricks to dbt
 - No business logic applied
 - Preserves source structure